 Partnerships of this kind aimed at synergy of knowledge, competencies and capacities, and wider experience in order to achieve the strategic objectives of the Kosovar national cooperation along with the rights of consumer.

 The Consumer Protection Department will work on encouraging stakeholders for their commitment about activating sectoral consumer protection.
-In this regard, it will support the NGOs to sensibilize the stakeholders to participate in different sectors of the cause, rights, obligations, interests and dignity of the citizen consumer.
+In this regard, it will support the NGOs to sensibilize? the stakeholders to participate in different sectors of the cause, rights, obligations, interests and dignity of the citizen consumer.

 Based on their experience in the work Programme, Kosovo NGO will be offered the possibility of cooperation to contribute to consumer education Kosovo, raising awareness on consumer protection, strengthen the national and international debates, as well as toward other humanitarian matters.